 As the oldest current annual team tournament in US sports history, the US Open Cup dates back to 1914 when the Brooklyn Field Club won the first national title by defeating the Brooklyn Celtics in Pawtucket, R.I.
-First instituted as the National Challenge Cup under the aegis of the United States Football Association, it was conceived as a competition open to all players (amateur and professional) and based upon England’s FA Cup format.
+First instituted as the National Challenge Cup under the aegis of the United States Football Association, it was conceived as a competition open to all players (amateur and professional) and based upon England’s Football Association Cup format.

 During the Open Cup’s early years, teams sponsored by industry in the East’s urban centers dominated the competition.
 Bethlehem Steel (Pa.) won four Open Cup titles between 1915 and 1919, while Fall River Marksmen (Mass.) won five national crowns between 1917 and 1931, tying Bethlehem Steel (a winner also in 1926) and Maccabee AC of Los Angeles (1973, 1975, 1977, 1978 and 1981) as the tournament’s only five-time winners.

 Although there have been numerous back-to-back winners (eight overall by seven different teams), only Fall River Marksmen (1930-1932), Stix, Baer and Fuller/St. Louis Central Breweries (1933-1935), Greek American Atlas of New York City (1967-1969) and, most recently, the Seattle Sounders (2009-2011) of Major League Soccer have won three consecutive crowns.
-(Read more about the three-peat winners here)

-Although it is now a complete “knock-out” tournament, with a few exceptions, the US Open Cup final was a two-leg, home-and-away series between 1928 and 1968.
+Although it is now a complete “knock-out” tournament, with a few exceptions the US Open Cup final was a two-leg, home-and-away series between 1928 and 1968.